XRPLF/XRPL-Standards/XLS-37d-ctid/README.md

 ### 1.3 Motivation

-The XRP Ledger is poised to become (or depending on the time of reading: has already become) an ecosystem of cooperatively interconnected XRPL Protocol Chains.
-It is imperative that users of these chains can efficiently locate a specific transaction on a specific chain.
-Therefore a network-aware transaction identifier is necessary.
+The XRP Ledger can support an ecosystem of cooperatively interconnected XRPL Protocol Chains.
+Users of these chains need to efficiently locate specific transactions on specific chains.

+The CTID is a network-aware transaction identifier which improves the user experience for sidechains.
+It provides a way to efficiently locate a specific transaction without relying on transaction hashes, which can be difficult to find in a multi-chain environment.

+CTIDs allow users to quickly and easily identify their transactions on a particular chain using the ledger sequence number, transaction index, and network ID.
+Users can thus identify their transactions and confirm their successful completion.
+Additionally, CTIDs require less storage space than transaction hashes, which can be beneficial for databases containing millions of transactions.

 # 2. Considerations